 We all want to be happy.
 It’s our natural condition.
 It used to be believed that our capacity for happiness is innate.
 We’re born with a certain happiness threshold, and that was the baseline.
 There is evidence that circumstances may raise or lower your baseline, but that it will eventually return to the original level.

 For example, when someone experiences something exciting, such as receiving a much-wanted gift or a dream vacation, the happiness meter rises immensely for a while, then naturally levels off.
 These bursts of occasion positivity really don’t affect the overall quality of our life.
 In the case of severe grief, our natural happiness level may plummet, but, eventually, it will return to the normal level.
 Neither extreme joy or extreme grief has a permanent effect on our happiness.
-Does that mean that we cannot enhance our happiness state?
+Does that mean that we cannot enhance our happy state?

 Gratitude equals happiness in everyone